Roman dictator: Sulla

 After significant changes to the laws and proscriptions, he completed this task on 1 January 79 BC and resigned to take up an ordinary consulship.
-This dictatorship aligned with one aspect of the archaic dictatorship—restoring stability—as the state was, in fact, in a shambles after the domination and proscriptions of Lucius Cornelius Cinna, Gaius Marius, and Gnaeus Papirius Carbo.
-"Sulla never aimed at permanent tyranny"; wishing his settlement to succeed, and conceiving of it in quasi-republican terms, he resigned the dictatorship in place of ordinary magistrates.
-Sulla's reforms and proscriptions did stabilize a republic—albeit on radically reformed grounds with Sulla as a "law-giver" who gave Rome "a new constitution that would put an end to political and social strife"—and restore somewhat free elections for the next few decades, at an enormous cost.
-But the precedent that he set by twice marching on Rome with his armies would prove an equally destabilizing influence.
+This dictatorship aligned with one aspect of the archaic dictatorship—restoring stability—as the state was in a shambles after the domination and proscriptions of Lucius Cornelius Cinna, Gaius Marius, and Gnaeus Papirius Carbo.
+"Sulla never aimed at permanent tyranny".
+Wishing his settlement to succeed, and conceiving of it in quasi-republican terms, he resigned the dictatorship in place of ordinary magistrates.
+Sulla's reforms and proscriptions stabilized a republic—albeit on radically reformed grounds, with Sulla as a "law-giver" who gave Rome "a new constitution that would put an end to political and social strife"—and restored somewhat free elections for the next few decades, at an enormous cost.
+The precedent that he set by twice marching on Rome with his armies would prove an equally destabilizing influence.

 Between Sulla and Caesar

 After Sulla's dictatorship, there are a few cases where a dictatorship was supposedly considered as a means of effecting regime change.

-One version of the supposed First Catilinarian conspiracy c.
-65 BC (which itself is now held in modern scholarship to be fictitious) related by Suetonius would have had the creation of a dictatorship led by Marcus Licinius Crassus with Julius Caesar as magister equitum.
+One version of the supposed first Catilinarian conspiracy c.
+65 BC (generally considered fictitious by modern scholarship) related by Suetonius would have involved the creation of a dictatorship led by Marcus Licinius Crassus with Caesar as magister equitum.
 Suetonius' version of events may be anachronistic, with Crassus and Caesar's involvement being an embellishment.
 Regardless, the suggestion of a dictatorship "belongs, perhaps to a late-republican school of thought that saw the antiquated office of the consulship as an ineffective path to the mastery of Rome" with the dictatorship as an "obvious tool for republican regime change" informed by Sulla's proscriptions and reforms.
 The phraseology of how Crassus would supposedly have been elevated to the dictatorship also suggests it was seen as an available instrument for ambitious factional leaders to force through self-serving change.

-The later consulship of Pompey in 52 BC also is reported to have been initially intended as a dictatorship; it was, however, aborted by his election as sole consul (without colleague) to restore order.
-Scholars disagree as to the reasons why Pompey was made sole consul: ancient sources (Appian, Dio, and Plutarch) all believed this occurred to deny him a dictatorship; "recent scholarship has emphasised Pompey’s consulship rather as a means of resolving a political impasse".
+The later consulship of Pompey in 52 BC also is reported to have been initially intended as a dictatorship; but it was aborted by his election as sole consul—without a colleague—to restore order.
+Scholars disagree as to the reasons why Pompey was made sole consul: ancient sources (Appian, Dio, and Plutarch) all believed this occurred to deny him a dictatorship; "recent scholarship has emphasised Pompey's consulship rather as a means of resolving a political impasse".
 (Note: Specifically, Pompey was made sole consul by means of election from the comitia, contra certain ancient accounts, to prevent Milo from becoming consul and acquiring immunity from prosecution.)
 If this were an abortive dictatorship, it would have been "a final echo of the archaic dictators" with the sole goal of restoring order to the city.